 Myrcene has an earthy, musky aroma and can be found in other plants such as hops, cardamom, close, thyme, and mangoes.
 Fresh and pungent, myrcene is quite noticeable in smell and flavour.
 When vaporised at an optimum 166°C, this flavour is often noticed first and can be smelled from a distance.
 It is also the most abundant terpene.

-Myrcene is known to have potential as an anti-inflammatory, anti-insomnia, and antioxidant compound.
-Users report a feeling of relaxation or drowsiness from strains high in myrcene.
+Myrcene is known to have potential as a soothing and antioxidant compound.
+Users report a sense of relaxation from strains high in myrcene.

 Limonene, as the name suggests, has a citrusy flavour and a fresh, acidic scent.
 It can be found in lemon, lime, grapefruit, and peppermint.
-Limonene may help support focus, mood and stress relief.
-Users have reported uplifting sensations of euphoria and creativity.
+Limonene may help support focus and a sense of calm.

 Pinene may remind you of the forest, with an earthy smell very reminiscing of pine trees.
 It is found in rosemary, pine needles, and the zests of citrus fruit.
-Pinene can have certain gastroprotective and antiseptic qualities.
-People have noted feeling more creative and focused after using strains high in pinene.
+Pinene can have certain antiseptic qualities and other benefits on the body.

 Caryophyllene has a unique spicy and pungent flavour and potent smell.
 It is found in cloves, cinnamon, and pepper.
-Studies show that caryophyllene is an anti-inflammatory and activates the endocannabinoid system (ECS).
-Strains high in caryophyllene can provide an uplifting feeling and support an overall sense of calm.
+Studies show that caryophyllene has certain soothin properties and works with the endocannabinoid system (ECS).
+Strains high in caryophyllene can support an overall sense of calm and wellbeing.

 Linalool has a light floral smell and a slight taste of fresh citrus with spicy overtones.
 It is found in lavender, sage, coriander, and rosewood.
-Linalool has been used in the herbal tradition as an anti-inflammatory, to promote overall relaxation, as well as an insect repellent.
-Users experience mild sedative effects and an overall calming feeling, while many have reported pain relief from cannabis products high in linalool.
+Linalool has been used in the herbal tradition to promote overall relief and relaxation, as well as an insect repellent.
+It can suppor a sens of calm in users, while many have reported a sense of overall relief from cannabis products high in linalool.

 Humulene has a woodsy aroma and earthy flavour with a hint of spice.
 It is also found in hops, sage, ginger, ginseng, cloves, and black pepper.
-Humulene may have a number of therapeutic benefits and has been used in traditional medicine for a long time as an appetite suppressant and an antiproliferative agent.
+Humulene may have a number of wellness benefits and has been used in traditional medicine for a long time for its many benefits.